nirav0999/nirav0999.github.io/_pages/publications.md

 nav: true
 title: publications

-pg_title: publications
+pg_title: Publications
-description: One day at a time!
+description: One at a time!
 ---